Admin-7/Mr-Robot-techniques/Accomplices-and-allies.md

 * [MACC's CyPurr Collective/CryptoSquad NYC](http://macc.nyc/groups) - a group devoted to sharing information with cybersecurity-minded folks at workshops and socials.
 * [PopGym](http://popgym.org/) - a project working towards opening a physical space offering free self-defense classes.
 * [Restore the 4th](https://restorethe4th.com/) - a non-profit advocating for ending unconstitutional mass government surveillance, with chapters in numerous cities.
+* [subMedia](https://sub.media/) - Film makers who create educational and documentary video in support of the people's struggles against oppression.
 * [The Tech Autonomists](https://tech-autonomy.com/) - Tech Autonomy is the reanimation of technomagical empowerment as a part of reclaiming freedom from capitalist control and coercion.
 * [Twin Cities General Defense Committee](https://twincitiesgdc.org/) - an Industrial Workers of the World (IWW) chapter focused on prisoner support and community self defense in the Twin Cities region.
 * [Woodbine Health Autonomy Collective](http://woodbine.nyc/) - a nexus of several autonomously organizing groups uniting against the end of the world.